 The focus of the Graduate Conference is rigorously multi-disciplinary, diverse, and plural in order to guarantee a genuine and open space of discussion and debate to all the students interested to present their works.

 The Graduate Conference consists of open panels the exact number of which is defined on the basis of the proposals received.
 Each panel consists of max. four presenters, a chair, and a discussant.
+The program of the conference can be accessed here.

 In order to allow an effective discussion in the panels and smooth presentations, individual presentations should not exceed 15 minutes.
 Following the paper presentations 45 minutes, in each panel, will be devoted to discussion, comments, and Q&A. Conference presenters are welcome, but not required, to submit a paper connected to the presentation prior to the event.